Welcome & Introduction to the Employee Handbook

 Again, welcome to Centenary University and we wish you much success as you begin your career here with us.

 Please note, the Handbook is not a contract, nor is it an invitation to contract.
 Nothing in the Handbook is intended to create or imply contract rights.
 Centenary University retains the unilateral right to change or withdraw any and all policies and procedures at any time.
 The information in this Handbook is intended as a summary of benefits only.
 Additional information about these programs may be obtained from Human Resources.
-The University reserves the right to amend, suspend, or terminate any University-provided benefits at any time.
+The University reserves the right to amend, suspend, or terminate any University-provided benefit at any time.
 The policies and procedures described herein will be amended by the University President, Executive Staff and/or Board of Trustees as deemed necessary and to ensure compliance with all applicable federal and state regulations and University operations.

 Every effort has been made to ensure the accuracy of the information contained in the Employee Handbook.
 However, changes occur and errors are inadvertently made.
 Therefore, it is the employee’s responsibility to independently verify the accuracy and completeness of the information contained in this Handbook.